microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Click on the item in the list.
 Then, scroll down and click on the **DICOM services** blade.
 Once there, click on the **+Add DICOM service** button and proceed to the next step.

-### Step 2 - Set up DICOM Service using Azure Portal
+### Step 2 - Set up DICOM service using Azure Portal

 Now you will visit a another page and follow the instructions to [Deploy DICOM service using the Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).
 Go directly to #3 in the instructions and begin from there.
 Then return here when finished.